Family Law · Prenuptial and Postnuptial Agreements

 Can a postnuptial agreement be signed during a separation?

 Yes, but execution during separation creates evidentiary risk.
-Courts examine whether the agreement was signed under circumstances where one party had leverage over the other.
+Courts examine whether the agreement was signed under circumstances where one party had power over the other.
 An agreement presented as a condition for reconciliation, or signed when one spouse threatened immediate divorce, may be challenged on voluntariness grounds even if the substantive terms are reasonable.

 What makes a postnuptial agreement invalid in Pennsylvania?